-The water heater is not suitable for certain water chemistries.
+The water heater storage tank and its components (the system) are not suitable for certain water chemistries.
 Those chemistries are listed below.
-If the water heater is connected at any time to a water supply with the following water chemistry, Rheem's warranty will not cover any resultant faults:
+If the system is connected at any time to a water supply with the following water chemistry, the Rheem warranty will not cover any resultant faults on the components listed below:

-Water Chemistry

-Component

-Saturation Index (SI) < -1.0 water heater (copper heat exchanger and parts) Saturation Index (SI) > +0.4 water heater (expansion control valve) Chloride > 250 mg/L water heater (stainless steel heat exchanger) pH < 6.0 water heater (stainless steel heat exchanger)
+Water Chemistry Component Saturation Index (SI) < -1.0 water heater (copper heat exchanger and parts) Saturation Index (SI) > +0.4 water heater (expansion control valve) Chloride > 250 mg/L water heater (stainless steel heat exchanger) pH < 6.0 water heater (stainless steel heat exchanger)